jpodivin/KohoCarpet/README.md

 Not fit for any real use, but the plots of the networks activation values have certain aesthetic appeal.

-If you wonder why, it's because the map wraps in on itself as torus.
-This, among other reasons, causes problems with convergence of the network nodes.
+If you wonder why, there are several reasons.
+Amon them is topology of the map (torus) and that my modification of the algorithm only picks one example per iteration.